Books That Teach Kids About Money

 6. Online Tools and Apps: Many online tools and personal finance apps are designed to teach kids about money.
 Apps like “PiggyBot” and “iAllowance” allow children to track their allowances, set goals, and learn about saving.

 7. Board Games: Board games like Monopoly, The Game of Life, and Money Bags are not only fun but also teach valuable financial lessons.
-They introduce concepts such as budgeting, investing, and strategic decision-making.
+These cute games introduce concepts such as budgeting, investing, and strategic decision-making.

 8. Financial Discussions: Have age-appropriate discussions about money at home.
 Talk about your family’s budget, expenses, and financial goals.
 Encourage questions and provide clear explanations.